kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 > **Tip:** Use `e1000` model if your guest image doesn't ship with
 > virtio drivers.

+> **Note:** To configure the correct MTU on the interface, guest machines
-> **Note:** Windows machines need the latest virtio network driver to
+> need new enough virtio network driver that understands the data passed
+> into the guest via a PCI config register in the emulated device.
-> configure the correct MTU on the interface.
+> Or a DHCP client that is able to read the MTU from the DHCP server response.

 If `spec.domain.devices.interfaces` is omitted, the virtual machine is connected using the default pod network interface of `bridge` type.
 If